dimitardimitrov/ground_control/README.md

 The purpose of this wrapper is to autoselect the connection string required for an SSH connection as well as the correct keys and ports based on a settings file.
-It dynamically changes those by verifying the what the current IP address is and comparing it to the settings.
+It dynamically changes those by verifying what the current IP address is and comparing it to the settings.

 ## Sample Settings file: